dstackai/dstack/docs/blog/posts/vastai.md

 ---
 title: "Accessing the GPU marketplace with Vast.ai and dstack"
 date: 2023-11-21
-description: "With dstack 0.12.3, you can now use Vast.ai's GPU marketplace to train and deploy gen AI models."
+description: "With dstack 0.12.3, you can now develop, train and deploy gen AI models using affordable cloud GPUs."
 slug: "vastai"
 categories:
 - Releases
-draft: true
 ---

 # Accessing the GPU marketplace with Vast.ai and dstack

 __With dstack 0.12.3, you can now use Vast.ai's GPU marketplace as a cloud provider.__

-`dstack` offers a developer-friendly CLI and API to train and deploy gen AI models across any cloud.
-It streamlines development and deployment, eliminating the need for cloud infrastructure setup.
+`dstack` simplifies gen AI model development and deployment through its developer-friendly CLI and API.
+It eliminates cloud infrastructure hassles while supporting top cloud providers (such as AWS, GCP, Azure, among others).

-The cost of GPUs is often the most critical factor hindering development.
-To address this, we integrated with [Vast.ai](https://vast.ai/), providing GPUs from the marketplace at a lower cost.
+While `dstack` streamlines infrastructure challenges, GPU costs can still hinder development.
+To address this, we've integrated `dstack` with [Vast.ai](https://vast.ai/), a marketplace providing GPUs from independent hosts at notably lower prices compared to other providers.

 <!-- more -->

-Vast.ai offers a variety of GPUs from independent hosts and data centers.
-By default, it suggests GPU instances based on their quality score.
-If you want to, you can set the maximum price.
+With the `dstack` 0.12.3 release, it's now possible use Vast.ai alongside other cloud providers.

 <div class="termy">